Skip to main content

 But I didn’t send it to the client.
 Not yet.

 I took it to Owen Steer first.
 Owen is a keen gamer, and he brought a pure gameplay perspective: how do you win, how do you lose, do you have lives, how do you score points, does it speed up, do you get rewarded at certain levels?
-All things I might have thought of eventually, but Owen was able to bring that logic immediately.
+All things that I’d made some assumptions about, but Owen brought that logic immediately.

-Then I took it to Fergus Hannant, our designer.
-I showed him the wireframe and my mood board of what I wanted it to look like.
-He knew straight away, not just the vision, but how to get there.
-In under two hours, he turned a rough wireframe into a polished interface: colours, shapes, animations, matching hints for early gameplay.
-Something I was confident putting in front of the client.
+Then I took it to Fergus Hannant, one of our designers.
+I showed him the wireframe and a mood board of what I wanted it to look like.
+He got it straight away, not just the vision, but what needed to be done to bring it to life.
+In under two hours, he turned my rough prototype into a polished interface: colours, shapes, and animations.
+It went from something scrappy to a demo I was confident putting in front of the client.

-The process is repeatable: research, sketch, build with AI, layer human expertise, test, and deliver.
-I remember working at an agency years ago where we came up with a concept for a credit card campaign, and we had this incredibly skilled art worker who sketched these beautiful diagrams of a Moroccan market.
-It took ages and they were beautiful.
-Now you can describe that concept and get it back as a visual, an animation, or a working prototype.
-The gap between imagining something and showing it to someone has collapsed.
+The process is repeatable: research, sketch, build with AI, layer human expertise, test, deliver.
+I remember working at an agency years ago where we came up with a concept for a credit card campaign, and we had this incredibly skilled art worker who sketched beautiful diagrams of a convenience store set in a traditional Moroccan market.
+It took ages and they were stunning.
+Now you can describe that concept and get it back as a working prototype in an afternoon.
+That’s what’s changed.
+Not the need for good ideas, but how quickly you can make them tangible.

 Why the best AI sales enablement is showing, not telling

-The most effective AI sales enablement isn’t a better slide deck or a smarter CRM plugin.
-It’s showing a prospect the thing you’re proposing, not just telling them about it.
+The most effective sales enablement isn’t a better slide deck or a smarter CRM plugin.
+It’s showing a prospect the thing you’re proposing rather than describing it.
 A working demo changes the conversation from “imagine if” to “what if we took this further?”

 I saw something recently from Kieran Flanagan that stuck with me: we are in the era of show, not tell.
-That’s exactly where we are as an agency, and I think it applies to any B2B team pitching ideas.
+That’s exactly where we are as an agency.

-Back in the day, we would prepare huge slide decks that took loads of time to put together.
-You’re trying to bring ideas to life in a way that clients can relate to and understand, backed with data.
-All those things are still true.
-But there’s also a moment of truth, the penny drop moment, when you want them to just get it.
-And that’s where AI-powered tools and this approach really help.
-We can describe what we’re doing, but then quite quickly show them the thing we are proposing.
+Back in the day, we would prepare huge slide decks that took days to put together.
+You’re trying to bring ideas to life in a way that clients can relate to, backed with data.
+That hasn’t changed.
+But there’s a moment of truth, the penny drop moment, when you want them to just get it.
+And that’s where this approach helps.
+We can describe what we’re doing, but then quite quickly show them the actual thing.

 With the game, I sent the client an email with as little information as possible.
 The whole point is that you should be able to walk up and play with minimal instruction.
 I gave some context, explained what it was designed to do, and challenged them to beat my score.